TheaFrances/E.scolopes-V2.2-BRAKER2-gene-annotation/README.md

 The corresponding genome assembly can be found here: https://metazoa.csb.univie.ac.at/data/v2/ or on NCBI here: https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_024364805.1/

+The raw, demultiplexed PacBio Iso-Seq data underlying these analyses have been deposited in the NCBI Sequence Read Archive under SRP449515, here: https://www.ncbi.nlm.nih.gov/sra/?term=SRP449515

 **The annotation files are as follows:**

 eupsc_models_v2.2.gtf #Gene annotation GTF